 The lettings market moves quickly and an increase in legislation means you need to be properly prepared so as to avoid future pitfalls.
 Pinpoint's residential lettings and management team has the time, experience, expertise and professional contacts to assist you in the process.
 We offer a tiered lettings service so you can choose the level which suits your needs best.
 Contact your local rental team to find out more.
 We can also assist you to find the best NI mortgages and rates for buy to let landlords.
 Ask to speak to our partnered independent Financial Services experienced in mortgage advice, landlords insurance, buildings and contents cover and much more.

 3. What rent should I charge?

 Lettings agents can advise the rent you should charge and the potential yield you could earn from your let.
 There may be a number of fees to consider too, and all agents will charge differently, and you need to factor in other costs e.g. Energy Performance Certificates, rates and registration fees.
-If you would like to talk to us for some advice, don't hesitate to call your local Pinpoint office and, before you allow fees to be the deciding factor on which agent you choose to use, read our article on Online Estate Agents = Attractive fees with hidden costs.
+If you would like to talk to us for some advice, don't hesitate to contact us and, before you allow fees to be the deciding factor on which agent you choose to use, read our article on Online Estate Agents = Attractive fees with hidden costs.
 The most important question to ask yourself is this: which agent will be the most helpful to me as a landlord?
 Click here to book a valuation of your rental property.

 4. Make your property safe and get insured